 Review

-The Charter will initially be reviewed by a committee of representatives from the ccNSO and the RySG on year after the first meeting of the CSC.
+The Charter will initially be reviewed by a committee of representatives from the ccNSO and the RySG one year after the first meeting of the CSC.
 The review is to include the opportunity for input from other ICANN stakeholders.
 Any recommended changes are to be ratified by the ccNSO and the GNSO.

 Thereafter, the Charter will be reviewed at the request of the CSC, ccNSO or GNSO.